butterpigpig001/digiRunner/README.md

 7.Click "Advanced host and path rule (URL redirect, URL rewrite)", then click Update.
 ![015](resources/015.png)

-8.Use a browser to connect to the DNS Hostnames of the TLS certificate.
+8.Please wait another 15 to 20 minutes, then use a browser to connect to the DNS Hostnames of the TLS certificate.
 Login information is as follows.
 ``` textile
 Username：manager